Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/00-variables-and-io.md

 'Python!'
 ```

-This still works, it just looks a little awkward.
+This still works; it just looks a little awkward.

-This isn't so useful on its own but we can store the result of calling `input` in a variable for later use:
+This isn't so useful on its own, but we can now store the result of calling `input` in a variable for later use:

 ```python
 >>> language = input("What is your favorite \